-The school will maintain safeguarding (including early help) and child protection records in accordance with the guidance document Child Protection Record Keeping Guidance.
+The School will maintain safeguarding (including early help) and child protection records in accordance with the guidance document Child Protection Record Keeping Guidance.

-The school will:
+The School will:

-- keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a meticulous chronological order, either on paper or electronically; - ensure all records are kept secure and in locked locations; - ensure all safeguarding records are transferred separately from the child's main pupil file - to the receiving school, college or other education establishment when a pupil moves.
-The DSL will do this as soon as possible, ensuring secure transit, and will ensure that confirmation of receipt of the records is obtained;

-- the DSL will also consider whether it is appropriate to share any information with a child's receiving school/setting in advance of the child leaving so that the receiving school/setting is able to support the child as effectively as possible and plan for her/his arrival; - ensure that incoming safeguarding records are brought to the attention of the DSL, Deputy DSLs and other key staff such as the SENCO when a child transfers in from another school/setting.
+- keep clear detailed written records of concerns about children (noting the date, event and - action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a meticulous chronological order, either on paper or electronically; - ensure all records are kept secure and in locked locations; - ensure all safeguarding records are transferred separately from the child's main pupil file to the receiving School, college or other education establishment when a pupil moves.
+The DSL will do this as soon as possible, ensuring secure transit, and will ensure that confirmation of receipt of the records is obtained; - the DSL will also consider whether it is appropriate to share any information with a child's receiving School/setting in advance of the child leaving so that the receiving School/setting is able to support the child as effectively as possible and plan for her/his arrival; - ensure that incoming safeguarding records are brought to the attention of the DSL, Deputy DSLs and other key staff such as the SENCO when a child transfers in from another School/setting.

-Safeguarding and child protection records will be maintained independently from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
-Such records will only be accessible to the Designated Safeguarding Lead and school leaders who need to be aware.
+Safeguarding and child protection records will be maintained independently from the pupil's School file and the School file will be 'tagged' to indicate that separate information is held.
+Such records will only be accessible to the DSL and School leaders who need to be aware.

-The recommended format for all staff in schools to record any safeguarding or child protection observations or concerns about a child is the pro forma Logging A Concern About A Child's Safety and Welfare (Form C) also known as the 'Green form'.
+The format for all staff in Schools to record any safeguarding or child protection observations or concerns about a child is the pro forma Logging A Concern About A Child's Safety and Welfare (Form C) also known as the 'Green form'.
 The same format will be used by staff to record and report any observations or concerns that suggest a child might benefit from early help.
+In School, CPOMS is the electronic recording system for record keeping and is available to all staff working in the School.
+Should visitors, contractors that do not have access to CPoms/ My concern/other will record on a 'green form' and this will be unloaded to the recording system by the DSL to allow for effective recording and auditing.

-Such records will include, in addition to the name, address and age of the child, timed and dated observations describing the child's behaviour, appearance, statements/remarks made to staff or other children and observations of interactions between the child, other children, members of staff and/or parents/carers that give rise to concern.
+The records will include, in addition to the name, address and age of the child, timed and dated observations describing the child's behaviour, appearance, statements/remarks made to staff or other children and observations of interactions between the child, other children, members of staff and/or parents/carers that give rise to concern.
 Where possible and without interpretation, the exact words spoken by the child or parent/carer will be recorded.
-The contextual location should also be recorsed.
+The contextual location should also be recorded.
 Records will be signed, dated and timed by the member of staff making the record.

-Records of safeguarding/child protection observations or concerns can be completed electronically or as a paper version but it is most important that one consistent system for the recording of concerns is readily accessible to every member of staff irrespective of role and that all records are passed to the Designated Safeguarding Lead, who should complete the form to confirm what action has been taken.
+Records of safeguarding/child protection observations or concerns can be completed electronically or as a paper version, but it is most important that one consistent system for the recording of concerns is readily accessible to every member of staff irrespective of role and that all records are passed to the DSL, who should complete the form to confirm what action has been taken.